Blacksheep909/SpotMicroESP32/kinematics/README.md

 1. Implement inverse kinematics for the shoulder joints.
 2. Adjust and refine gait patterns for smoother and more natural movements.
 3. Tune the joystick deadzones and movement thresholds for responsive control.

-This approach should give you precise control over the paw positions based on your joystick inputs and IK calculations.
-Let me know if you have any questions about further adjustments or adding new features!